21 Best and Worst Things to Buy at Aldi

 The German supermarket chain is known for low prices, but not every item on Aldi's shelves is a bargain.
 See our list of the best and worst buys.

-Aldi is rapidly expanding in the U.S. Already, the no-frills German supermarket chain has nearly 1,800 stores in 35 states offering super-low prices on brand-name knockoffs.
+Aldi is rapidly expanding in the U.S. Already, the no-frills German supermarket chain has nearly 2,000 stores in 36 states offering super-low prices on brand-name knockoffs, European foods and one-off deals.
 Indeed, 90% of Aldi's products are exclusive store brands, and many mimic the packaging and taste of national brands.
 We found several great items at Aldi that deserve a spot on your grocery list based on quality or value -- or both.

-But after checking in with shopping experts, as well doing comparison-shopping (and taste-testing) on our own at stores in Northern Virginia, we found that some deals at Aldi aren't worth it.
+But after checking in with shopping experts, as well doing comparison-shopping (and taste-testing) on our own at stores in Virginia, we found that some deals at Aldi aren't worth it.
 First, brand-name knockoffs don't always taste as good as the real deal.
 Second, Aldi doesn't accept manufacturers' coupons or offer a loyalty program.
 That means you can find certain brand-name products at other retailers at comparable prices to Aldi's knockoffs once you factor in sales, coupons and loyalty perks.
-We also found some surprising price increases since we last dove into the best and worst things to buy at the deep-discounter.
 Take a look at what to buy -- and what to avoid -- at Aldi.
+Oh, and don't forget to bring a quarter; you'll need it to "rent" a shopping cart (you get a quarter back when you're finished).

 What to Buy at Aldi: Seasonal Items